Sitcom Writer

 Is your job 100% creative, or do you really have know the business side of it to excel?

-Asked by N*A*S*H over 11 years ago
+Asked by N*A*S*H about 12 years ago

 When you are a lower level writer it can be a lot about the creative.
 Your main job is to pitch jokes, maybe some stories and just basically be an asset in the room.
 You're also not trying to sell scripts, you're trying to sell yourself so you get to write what you want to show who you are as a writer.
 Once you start moving up the ranks you bet your butt it's about the business.
 During development it's not what you think is a great idea.
 It's what you think they think (network and studio execs) is a good idea.
 The way you keep you soul alive during this process and the countless notes is by telling yourself once I'm allowed to actually write I can make it more "me".
 It's weird that the more you do this job the less you actually get to write.